softchris/MMM/README.md

 ## TODO

 - modal broken, needs fixing
-- todo: call the api, display character dialogue
-- todo, room info, should come from mcp server

 - todo: item info, should be resource call
-- todo: generally make it dynamic and data driven
+- todo: make sure the room structure comes from json file only
+- todo: accuse button, accuse person with item, if correct, they confess if incorrect, they will give angry response items can only be selected from list
+todo: display clue, for a room if character has a clue

+  o should keep track of items we discover per room

 - accuse, should take character + item as input, the right combination should get the killer to confess (if they are guilty, otherwise deny) o if wrong combination, then tell their secret